Supergiovane/KNXUltimate/README.md

 - Functions: `KNXClient.discover()`, `KNXClient.discoverDetailed()`, `KNXClient.discoverInterfaces()`.
 - Default port: if a KNX interface does not advertise a port in the `SEARCH_RESPONSE` HPAI (missing or zero), discovery uses `3671` as the port.
+- Each helper now fires both multicast and unicast search bursts concurrently on every selected NIC so interfaces that only answer one transport are still found.
 - Return formats:
 - `discover()` → strings formatted as `ip:port:name:ia:Security:Transport`; highlights whether the result is plain/secure and which transport to use.
   - Example: `192.168.1.4:3671:MyGW:1.1.1:Secure KNX:TCP`, `224.0.23.12:3671:MyRouter:1.1.0:Plain KNX:Multicast`.